-In exercising its powers and discharging its duties under the Management Services Agreement, the Manager is required to exercise the degree of care, diligence and skill that a reasonably prudent manager having responsibilities of a similar nature would exercise in comparable circumstances.
-As a result of the services provided by the Manager under the MSA, the Manager is "a person or company in a special relationship with a reporting issuer" with respect to the Company for the purposes of the Securities Act (Ontario).
+In exercising its powers and discharging its duties under the Management Services Agreement, the Manager was required to exercise the degree of care, diligence and skill that a reasonably prudent manager having responsibilities of a similar nature would exercise in comparable circumstances.

-Under the MSA, the Manager is entitled to a monthly fee equal to \$840,000 plus:
+Under the MSA, the Manager was entitled to a monthly fee equal to \$840,000 plus:

-- a) during the first five years of the Initial Term of the MSA, the greater of: - (i) 23.5% of the Distributable Cash of the Partnership and the Distributable Cash of Via Capitale L.P.; - (ii) 0.342% of the Market Capitalization of the Company, and - b) after the first five years of the Initial Term of the MSA, the greater of: - (i) 25.0% of the Distributable Cash of the Partnership and the Distributable Cash of Via Capitale L.P.; - (ii) 0.375% of the Market Capitalization of the Company.
+- a) during the first five years of the Initial Term of the MSA, the greater of: - (i) 23.5% of the Distributable Cash of the Partnership and the Distributable Cash of Via Capitale L.P.; and - (ii) 0.342% of the Market Capitalization of the Company, and - b) after the first five years of the Initial Term of the MSA, the greater of: - (i) 25.0% of the Distributable Cash of the Partnership and the Distributable Cash of Via Capitale L.P.; - (ii) 0.375% of the Market Capitalization of the Company.

-Under certain circumstances, Bridgemarq has the option to pay the monthly fees to the Manager through the issuance by the Partnership of Class B LP Units.
-Bridgemarq has historically paid all monthly fees in cash.
+Under certain circumstances, Bridgemarq had the option to pay the monthly fees to the Manager through the issuance by the Partnership of Class B LP Units.
+Pursuant to the Transaction, Bridgemarq settled certain deferred management fees owing to the Manager through the issuance by the Partnership of Class B LP Units.

-The MSA may be terminated prior to the end of the Initial Term or any subsequent renewal term on behalf of Bridgemarq by the Independent Directors if a substantial deterioration in the business of the Partnership and Via Capitale L.P., taken as a whole, occurs that is not caused by force majeure, provided that such termination is approved at a meeting of Shareholders by a resolution approved by holders representing at least 50% of the aggregate number of issued and outstanding Restricted Voting Shares and the Special Voting Share and at least $66^2/3$ % of the aggregate number of Shares voted at the meeting, in each case excluding any Restricted Voting Shares and the Special Voting Share held by the Manager or any of its affiliated entities.
-In the event of such termination, and provided that the Manager is not then in default, Bridgemarq will pay to the Manager a fee equal to the aggregate of all fees paid to the Manager under the MSA in the previous calendar year.
+The MSA was subject to termination prior to the end of the Initial Term or any subsequent renewal term on behalf of Bridgemarq by the Independent Directors if a substantial deterioration in the business of the Partnership and Via Capitale L.P., taken as a whole, occurred that was not caused by force majeure, provided that such termination was approved at a meeting of Shareholders by a resolution approved by holders representing at least 50% of the aggregate number of issued and outstanding Restricted Voting Shares and the Special Voting Share and at least $66^2/3\%$ of the aggregate number of Shares voted at the meeting, in each case excluding any Restricted Voting Shares and the Special Voting Share held by the Manager or any of its affiliated entities.

-The MSA may be terminated by the Manager in the event of the insolvency or receivership of the Company, the Partnership, the General Partner or Via Capitale L.P. or, in the case of default by Bridgemarq in the performance of a material obligation under the MSA (other than as a result of the occurrence of a force majeure event) that is not remedied within 30 days after written notice has been delivered.
-The MSA may be terminated by Bridgemarq in the event of the insolvency or receivership of the Manager or, in the case of default by the Manager in the performance of a material obligation under the Management Services Agreement (other than as a result of the occurrence of a force majeure event) that is not remedied within 30 days after written notice thereof has been delivered.
+The MSA was terminable by the Manager in the event of the insolvency or receivership of the Company, the Partnership, the General Partner or Via Capitale L.P. or, in the case of default by Bridgemarq in the performance of a material obligation under the MSA (other than as a result of the occurrence of a force majeure event) that was not remedied within 30 days.
+The MSA was terminable by Bridgemarq in the event of the insolvency or receivership of the Manager or, in the case of default by the Manager in the performance of a material obligation under the Management Services Agreement (other than as a result of the occurrence of a force majeure event) that was not remedied within 30 days.

-The MSA contains provisions to regulate any conflicts of interest that may arise and provides for indemnification by the Manager of Bridgemarq and by Bridgemarq of the Manager in certain circumstances.
-The MSA may be assigned by any party thereto with the prior written consent of all other parties.
+The MSA contained provisions to regulate any conflicts of interest that may have arisen and provided for indemnification by the Manager of Bridgemarq and by Bridgemarq of the Manager in certain circumstances.
+The MSA was assignable by any party thereto with the prior written consent of all other parties.

-Under the MSA, Bridgemarq has the contractual right to control the character and quality of the services delivered by the Manager and the Franchisees and to require that the Trademarks be used by the Manager and the Franchisees in a manner that enhances the reputation of the Trademarks and the value of the Franchise Agreements.
-Under the MSA, the Partnership is entitled to:
+Under the MSA, Bridgemarq had the contractual right to control the character and quality of the services delivered by the Manager and the Franchisees and to require that the Trademarks be used by the Manager and the Franchisees in a manner that enhances the reputation of the Trademarks and the value of the Franchise Agreements.
+Under the

+MSA, the Partnership was entitled to: